Christo-disc0/DataCamp-Python-DS-Toolbox-Pt.2----final----Writing-an-iterator-to-load-data-in-chunks/README.md

-# DataCamp-Python-DS-Toolbox-Pt.2----final----Writing-an-iterator-to-load-data-in-chunks
-DataCamp, Python DS Toolbox Pt.2 -- final -- Writing an iterator to load data in chunks
+# Python-Data-Science-Toolbox-Part.2 -- final -- Writing an iterator to load data in chunks